 I can also set aside one phase of a project while I work on another phase.
 I just pick up the tile and put it aside.
 I commonly have tiles with bits of clay on them sitting on bookshelves in my studio.
 Sometimes an idea will need to “incubate” for a while.
 This way I can clear my desk easily to work on something else.

 Yes, you can bake your polymer clay items directly on a ceramic tile.
 It’s the ultimate table-to-oven tool!
 You can set the tile directly on the oven rack or you can set the tile inside of a covered pan and put the whole thing in the oven.
 Because the surface of the tile is shiny, I use a plain sheet of white copy paper to prevent shiny spots where the clay touches the tile.
 Yes, you can put paper in the oven.
 Even at 325°F (163°C) the paper does not burn.
+The tile is perfectly safe in the oven, too.
+But remember to bake longer because tiles take a while to heat up.
+If you’re struggling with baking polymer clay, or if you have breakage or burning, this inexpensive tutorial will fast-track you to solutions.

 I always bake polymer clay on a ceramic tile, covered, for the same reason.
 It helps hold the temperature steady as the heating element cycles on and off.